-Sentrys without an integrated modem are equipped with a DB9-male RS-232C DTE Modem serial port.
+Commanders are equipped standard with a DB9-male RS-232C DTE Modem serial port.
 This connector is typically used to connect to an external modem, but may also be used to connect to any RS-232C device.
-A 9-pin female to 25-pin male cable is included for connecting the Sentry RPM to an external modem.
+A 9-pin female to 25-pin male cable is included for connecting the Commander to an external modem.